penguineer/systools/apt-cacher-ng/README.md

 * (Optional) Copy the file `detect-apt-proxy.sh` to `/usr/local/bin` and  `01proxy` to `/etc/apt/conf.d`
 * (Optional) Open port 3142 in the host's firewall

+The scripts have been moved to [penguineer/debian_apt-proxy-detect on GitHub](https://github.com/penguineer/debian_apt-proxy-detect).

 ## Shell trail

 Build: